 After graduating, Eddie joined Avon Rubber as a Production Engineer, then Scapa Group as subsidiary Finance Director, Project Manager (Brazil) and Assistant Group Managing Director.

 In 1984 Eddie formed Strix Group as Managing Director.
 The company became the world leader in the supply of control systems for domestic water boiling appliances, notably kettles, and in 2000 Eddie was awarded an OBE for Services to Industry.
 He sold 50% of Strix to HSBC in 2000, and the majority of the remainder in 2005.

 Since 2000, Eddie has managed his family business, focusing on private equity and philanthropy.
 He was awarded an Honorary Doctorate from The University of Manchester in 2008 and a CBE in 2012.

 Eddie sits as a Trustee on the Foundation Board of the Victoria & Albert Museum and the Royal Botanic Gardens at Kew, while also chairing the Advisory Committee of MBS.

-Jennifer is CFO of USS, the pension scheme for many UK universities including Manchester and the largest pension scheme in the UK by fund size.
-Jennifer is based in Liverpool, spends time regularly in London and lives in Stockport.
-She was previously Global Finance Director for Quaker Chemical Corporation, Pennsylvania, USA, responsible for finance teams across Quaker's global operations in four continents and integration of various subsidiary companies acquired during her time there.
+Jennifer is Finance Director at CF Industries, a manufacturing company based near Chester with Headquarters in the USA.
+Jennifer lives in Stockport.
+She was previously CFO of the Pensions organization, USS in Liverpool, Global Finance Director for Quaker Chemical Corporation, Pennsylvania, USA, responsible for finance teams across Quaker's global operations in four continents and integration of various subsidiary companies acquired during her time there.